vuittont60/shardeum-docs/docs/smart-contracts/tokens/erc-20.md

 Go to the ‘Deployer’ tab in Remix.

-Select the ‘Injected Web3’ environment (make sure you select Shardeum Liberty Network), and connect your MetaMask wallet.
+Select the ‘Injected Web3’ environment (make sure you select Shardeum Sphinx Network), and connect your MetaMask wallet.

 Now, select the ‘ShardeumERC20Token.sol’ contract, and enter values for the constructor arguments ‘_Name’ and ‘_Symbol’ as shown in the image below.